whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 [what is my bmi?]|Calculate BMI (body mass index).
 [buy citizen kane dvd]|Purchase this DVD.

 **Device Action** queries are a special kind of **Do** query.
 Users are asking their phone to do something for them.
 Users giving **Device Action** queries may be using phones in the hands-free mode, for example, while in a car.
-It’s very important for mobile phones to accommodate **Device Action** queries, and we have a high standard for rating these results.
+It's very important for mobile phones to accommodate **Device Action** queries, and we have a high standard for rating these results.

 A **Device Action** query usually has a clear action word and intent.
 The verb or action word is often at the beginning of the query, but a query might start with "OK Google" or "Google" or "Siri" or "I want to."
 Use your judgment.